someengineering/resoto.com/docs/reference/cli/query/basic-queries.md

 All listed selections can be combined with `and` and `or` clauses.

-In order to define precedence, simply enclose terms with brackets.
+In order to define precedence, simply enclose terms with parentheses.

 :::tip Examples